Check out all our shows for the season. Read More

-Made in Boorloo is a development season of one act to full length plays that have been seeded by WA Youth Theatre Company’s writing programs.
-The Boorloo-based young writers behind these plays have work side-by-side with local professional directors, dramaturgs and WAYTCo member performers to bring their ideas to life.
+Made in Boorloo is a double bill of one act plays, written and performed by WA Youth Theatre Company members aged 13-26.
+The Boorloo-based theatre makers have worked side-by-side with local professional directors and a dramaturg to bring their ideas to life.
 Expect fresh takes, variety and a commitment to telling stories about what matters to young people today.
 Read More

 What's On